 If your instructor has asked you to search a particular database (for example, JSTOR) you can search for the database on the Databases website.

 - To obtain or use your ID card to access Harvard libraries, you must first comply with Harvard University’s COVID-19 immunization policy.
-Visit the COVID-19 Updates page for details.
+Visit the Immunization Requirements page for details.

 - All the libraries of the Faculty of Arts and Sciences (FAS) are open to active Extension School degree candidates and premedical program participants with a Harvard student ID card as well as currently registered Extension School students with a class participant library card.